Rohit-Moghe/Rohit-Moghe/README.md

 - 👋 Hi, I’m @Rohit-Moghe
-- 👀 I’m interested in Data Analyics, BI Developer and Data Science
+- 👀 I’m interested in Data Analytics, BI Developer and Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Science with  Machine Learning
-- 💞️ I’m looking to collaborate on Data Analytics
+- 💞️ I’m looking to collaborate on Data Science and Data Analytics
 - 📫 How to reach me at rohitmoghe96@gmail.com
 - 📫 How to reach me at www.linkedin.com/in/rohitmoghe96